lodauria/Individual_Assignments/first_assignment.md

 ### STM32 Nucleo F401RE board setup

+All the file needed for the RIOT application are contained in the [dedicated folder](devices/stm32_f401re).

 #### Makefile adjustments

 Make sure to modify `Makefile` with the correct path of the RIOT folder and the IPv6 prefix with the best option for your PC network configuration.

 #### Compile and upload software

-In the project directory compile and upload the program on your STM32 Nucleo FE401RE board with the following command
+In the program directory compile and upload the code on the STM32 Nucleo FE401RE board with the following command

     make flash term